(FICTION 6,870 words) (BACK TO HOME PAGE)

 “I’m serious!
 Heed the advice of one who’s been down that road.
 Slow down, my boy.
 Keep your eye on the big picture.”
 He adjusted his spectacles.
 “I mean, if you play your cards right your career needn’t stay anchored in Geneva.
 No sir.
 There’s Brussels.
 There’s Strasbourg.”

-Surmising this news was supposed to perk him up, Cat nodded vigorously.
+Cat surmised this news was intended to perk him up.
+He nodded vigorously.

 The Chief leaned conspiratorially across the table.
-“Incidentally,” he said sotto voce, “accelerated promotion to Senior Correspondent is not entirely out of the question for someone of your ilk, entre nous.
-And, in the fullness of time, perhaps,” he now called for the bill, scuttling Cat’s hopes of more wine, “even Assistant Bureau Chief.
+“Incidentally,” he said, dropping his voice to hush-hush level, “the word from on high is that accelerated promotion to Senior Correspondent is not entirely out of the question for someone of your ilk.
+And, in the fullness of time, perhaps,” he now called for the bill, scuttling Cat’s hopes of more wine, “maybe even Assistant Bureau Chief.
 The sky’s the limit!”

-Pinkerton then threw concision to the winds and launched into a rambling story from a bygone decade about another up-and-coming newsman who’d parlayed his journalistic contacts into a string of lucrative business ventures.
-He intended this to illustrate how the sky could also be Cat’s limit.
+Pinkerton then threw concision to the winds and launched into a rambling story from a bygone decade about another up-and-coming newsman who’d parlayed his journalistic contacts into several lucrative business ventures.
+He meant this to illustrate how the sky really could be Cat’s limit.
 But his central point was lost in a maze of meandering details.

-As they began, he called the news agency from his bedside phone to report he’d be late.
-When the waspish secretary asked him why, he explained, “Je suis actuellement engagé dans une activité de la plus haute importance,” and hung up before she could catch Liz’s tinkling laugh.
+As they began, he called the office from his bedside phone to report he’d be late.
+When the waspish secretary asked him why, he explained in his haughtiest French, “I am currently engaged in an activity of the utmost importance!” and hung up before she could catch Liz’s tinkling laugh.

 “Where were we?”